ZEV Ready Step 6: Identify EVSE Opportunities

 EVSE Planning Best Practices

-Fleet managers should ensure that charging infrastructure will be available to support BEVs at the fleet location once delivered.
+Fleet managers should ensure that charging infrastructure will be available to support battery electric vehicles (BEVs) at the fleet location once delivered.
 In the long term, at most larger locations, a single EVSE port can support more than just a single EV.
-More information on recommended ratios of EVSE to EVs is available under the section Determine Number of EVSE Ports in Step 10.
+More information on recommended ratios of EVSE to EVs is available under Determine Number of EVSE Ports in Step 10.

 More information on providing access to POVs in charging station design is available in Step 10 under Determine Access to EVSE.